yieldprotocol/docs-v2/README.md

 ## Community
 Users and the development team are usually in the [Discord server](https://discord.com/channels/752978124614008945).

-### Contributing
-If you have a contribution to make, please reach us out on Discord and we will consider it for a future release or product.

-### Bug Bounty
+## Bug Bounty
 Yield is offering bounties for bugs disclosed to us at [security@yield.is](security@yield.is).
 The bounty reward is up to $25,000, depending on severity.
 Please include full details of the vulnerability and steps/code to reproduce.
 We ask that you permit us time to review and remediate any findings before public disclosure.

+### Contributing
+If you have a contribution to make, please reach us out on Discord and we will consider it for a future release or product.

+### Offline access

+You can run this documentation offline by using [Docsify](https://docsify.js.org/#/).
+Fork this repo, [install Docsify](https://docsify.js.org/#/quickstart) on your local machine, and then in the root folder of this repo, type `docsify serve`.
+The website will be served on port 3000 on your localhost: `localhost:3000`.

+## We Are Hiring
+You can check out our open roles here on our [careers](https://yield.is/careers) page.

 ## Useful Links
 > [Yield Dapp](https://app.yield.is/)<br>